1873–74 Scottish Cup

 The 1873–74 Scottish Cup – officially the Scottish Football Association Challenge Cup – was the first season of Scotland's most prestigious football knockout competition.
-A total of 16 teams from the west of Scotland entered the competition, however only 14 would play a match after two withdrawals.
-The competition began with the first match between Renton and Kilmarnock on 18 October 1873 and concluded with the final on 21 March 1874.
+A total of 16 teams from the west of Scotland entered the competition, but only 14 played a match after two teams withdrew.
+The competition began with a match between Renton and Kilmarnock on 18 October 1873 and concluded with the final on 21 March 1874.
 After 16 matches and 38 goals, the inaugural cup was won by Queen's Park who defeated fellow Glasgow club Clydesdale 2–0 in the final.

-The 16 teams that entered the competition consisted of the eight founder members of the Scottish FA – namely Clydesdale, Dumbreck, Eastern, Granville, Kilmarnock, Queen's Park, Vale of Leven and 3rd Lanark RV – as well as Alexandra Athletic, Blythswood, Callander, Dumbarton, Renton, Rovers, Southern and Western.
+The sixteen teams that entered the competition consisted of the eight founder members of the Scottish Football Association (SFA) – namely Clydesdale, Dumbreck, Eastern, Granville, Kilmarnock, Queen's Park, Vale of Leven and the 3rd Lanarkshire Rifle Volunteers – as well as Alexandra Athletic, Blythswood, Callander, Dumbarton, Renton, Rovers, Southern and Western.
 Subscription fees from 15 of these clubs were used to pay for the Scottish Cup trophy which the teams would compete for.
 Unlike the FA Cup, the original trophy is still awarded to the winners of the competition.
-It is the oldest in association football and the oldest national trophy in the world.
+It is the oldest trophy in association football and the oldest national trophy in the world.

 Background

-Queen's Park had been founded in July 1867 and joined the English Football Association three years later.
+Queen's Park had been founded in July 1867 and became the first Scottish club to join the previously solely England-based Football Association three years later.
 They had contributed to the cost of the FA Cup trophy and entered the competition in its inaugural season.
-However, the costs of travelling to England for matches was prohibitive.
+However, the cost of travelling to England for matches was prohibitive.
 In both 1872 and 1873, they were forced to withdraw from the competition in the semi-finals.